santimirandarp/documents/md/bash_linux/openssl_openssh.md

 ## Differences with openssh key generation
 For/From OpenSSH:

 > ssh-keygen(1): write OpenSSH format private keys by default instead of using OpenSSL's PEM format.
-The OpenSSH format, supported in OpenSSH releases since 2014 and described in the PROTOCOL.key file in the source distribution, offers substantially better protection against offline password guessing and supports key comments in private keys.
+Offers better protection against offline password guessing and supports key comments in private keys.
 If necessary, it is possible to write old PEM-style keys by adding "-m PEM" to ssh-keygen's arguments when generating or updating a key.
 [2018]

 ## Concepts
-**Block** key and message is the number of bits of the key, or the ciphertext (message).
-Encripted text is called **cipher**.
+**Block** key and message is the number of bits of the key, or the ciphertext (encrypted message).

 Large message block sizes are faster, large key block sizes are more secure.